 Here's something that might just blow your mind.
 If you perform a voice search and Google misunderstands you, or you happen to garble your words, there's a quick way to take care of that.
 Just follow up with a second search that begins with "No, I said..."
 Google will then replace the incorrect word with what you said the second time.

 Here's an example.
 Let's say you're in a hurry to get to our lovely website, and you say "OK Google, take me to Android Police."
 It doesn't hear you properly, and somehow you end up with Android mobile.
-A simple, "OK Google, no I said police" will take care of that issue just fine.

 The Touchless Control feature on the Moto X and Verizon's 2013 DROIDs (Ultra, Maxx, and Mini) is already one of the coolest Android manufacturer add-ons around.
 Today it gets just a little cooler: the Touchless Control app was updated to add a "What's up" command.
 This voice command will make your phone read out the unread notifications in your status bar.
 This should be great for hands-free updates while driving.
 Or bathing.